Indian Journal of Psychological Medicine

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-Indian Journal of Psychological Medicine adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewers and the authors are always concealed from each other.
+Indian Journal of Psychological Medicine adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewers and the authors are always concealed from each other.
 Submissions to the categories Original Articles, Review Articles, Viewpoints, Practical Psychotherapy, Case series, and Letters to the Editor always undergo external peer review.

 The peer-review follows the procedure outlined below: